seblaporte/k3s-at-home/README.md

 10. Install Flux

-:round_pushpin: Due to race conditions with the Flux CRDs you will have to run the below command twice.
+:round_pushpin: Due to race conditions with the Flux CRDs this command needs to be run twice.
 There should be no errors on this second run.

 ```sh
 kubectl apply --kustomize=./cluster/base/flux-system